malteludwig/directus-netlify-deploy-module/readme.md

 ```

 **CAUTION!**
-During the build process Rollup will replace the Vars (ClientId and SiteId) used in module.vue with json.stringified values from your .env.
+During the build process rollup will replace the vars (clientId and siteId) used in module.vue with json.stringified values from your .env.
-They will be visible in diretus sources even if NOT logged in!
-Search for it in index.js...
+**They will be exposed in diretus sources even if NOT logged in!** Search for it in index.js...

 The Build Hook URL is not exposed because we load it from the netlify API.